remibm/odm-dsi-docker/README.md

 CWMBE1499I: Number of active outbound endpoints: 0
 ```

-The DSI runtime console should display a message about the solution:
+The DSI runtime console also displays a message about the solution:
 ```
 [AUDIT   ] CWWKG0017I: The server configuration was successfully updated in 0.407 seconds.
 [AUDIT   ] CWWKF0012I: The server installed the following features: [usr:simple_solution-0.0].